Information literacy is the ability to understand when information is needed and how to find, evaluate, and effectively use information.

 Use quotation marks around key phrases.
 This tells the database to search for the words all together as a phrase.

-Instead of searching for everything Black and everything Death, you are searching for the exact phrase Black Death
+Instead of searching for everything emergency and everything preparedness, you are searching for the exact phrase emergency preparedness.